VitaeTeam/ViLight/plugins/README.rst

 from within a ``ziparchive`` "mounted zip archive".

-If you need to extract data from the archive, to make use of it, please contact the Electron Cash developers to work out a standard way to do so, so that if a user uninstalls your plugin, the extracted data can also be removed.
+If you need to extract data from the archive, to make use of it, please contact the Vilight developers to work out a standard way to do so, so that if a user uninstalls your plugin, the extracted data can also be removed.
 For this initial external plugin feature release, this level of functionality is not officially supported or recommended.